Adyllsxn/adyllsxn/README.md

 </div>

 Hi, I'm Domingos Nascimento.
-I'm a Software Engineer specializing in building scalable web applications.
+Software Engineer focused on building scalable web applications.
-I work with .NET and Node.js to create robust backends and APIs, and I use React to build modern, responsive interfaces.
+I design robust backends and APIs with .NET and Node.js, and build modern interfaces using React and React Native.

 ---